In this example, we apply bagging and random forests to the Boston dataset, sourced from the ISLR2 library. Data has 506 rows and 13 variables:

 library.
 The package caret call the rpart() function from the package

-rpart and train the model through cross-validation.
-For
+train the model through cross-validation.
+For more information about

 form: a formula that links the response (target) variable to the independent (features) variables.